 Making it through a treatment program can be one of life’s many accomplishments for a person.
 Even if someone chose not to attend a treatment program becoming sober and beginning recovery is also one of many accomplishments for a person.
 Adding on one day at a time to the count of how long a person has been sober is a great feeling.
 Knowing that no matter what life has brought to that person, every day they can feel accomplished for their ongoing recovery.
+Treatment and recovery helps the addict learn how to avoid addiction and relapse triggers.

 It’s not easy for everyone to stay sober.
 Every day it can get harder and harder for a person.
 Luckily there are programs and groups available to be of an extra support to those who are on the journey of recovery.